laberning/openrowingmonitor/docs/README.md

 ### Rowing Metrics

 Open Rowing Monitor implements a physics model to simulate the typical metrics of a rowing boat based on the pull on the handle.
 The physics model can be tuned to the specifics of a rower by changing some model parameters.
+Open Rowing Monitor displays the following key metrics:

 * Stroke detection
 * Power (watts)
-* Split time (/500m)
+* Pace (/500m)
-* Strokes per Minute
+* Strokes per Minute (SPM)
 * Calories used (kcal)
 * Training Duration
+* Total number of strokes
 * Heart Rate (supports BLE and ANT+ heart rate monitors, ANT+ requires an ANT+ USB stick)

+It calculates and can export many other key rowing metrics, including Drive length (meters), Drive time (milliseconds), Recovery Time (milliseconds), Average handle force (Newton), Peak handle force (Newton) and a Force curve.

 ### Web Interface